On skip connections and normalisation layers in deep optimisation: Formal framework

-Consequently, the loss function of any neural network composed of layers as above, trained with a cost function satisfying the hypotheses of Corollary \ref{cor:cost}, has globally Lipschitz gradients along any sublevel set. \end{thm}
+Consequently, the loss function of any neural network composed of layers as above, trained with a cost function satisfying the hypotheses of Corollary \ref{cor:cost}, has globally Lipschitz gradients along any sublevel set. \end{theorem}

 The proof we give of Theorem \ref{thm:smooththm} also considers composites $\bn\circ\aff$ of batch norm layers with affine layers.
 Such composites satisfy the hypotheses of Proposition \ref{prop:lipschitz} only over sets in data-space $\RB^{d\times N}$ which consist of matrices with nondegenerate covariance.
-Since such sets are generic (probability 1 with respect to any probability measure that is absolutely continuous with respect to Lebesgue measure), batch norm layers satisfy the hypotheses of Proposition \ref{prop:lipschitz} with probability 1 over random initialisation.
-Incorporating this into the theory that follows is out of the scope of this work: we will comment more on this in the discussion.
+Since such sets are generic (probability 1 with respect to any probability measure that is absolutely continuous with respect to Lebesgue measure), batch norm layers satisfy the hypotheses of Proposition \ref{prop:lipschitz} with high probability over random initialisation.

-Theorem \ref{thm:smooththm} also clearly holds with biases included, provided they are entry-normalised.
-The theorem says that normalisation of parameters enables \emph{global} analysis of the loss, while standard affine layers, due to their unboundedness, are well-suited to analysis only over bounded sets in parameter space.
+Theorem \ref{thm:smooththm} says that normalisation of parameters enables \emph{global} analysis of the loss, while standard affine layers, due to their unboundedness, are well-suited to analysis only over bounded sets in parameter space.